enzymefinance/protocol/README.md

 Melon ([méllō], μέλλω; Greek for "destined to be") is blockchain software that seeks to enable participants to set up, manage and invest in technology regulated investment funds in a way that reduces barriers to entry while minimizing the requirements for trust.

 It does so by leveraging off the fact that digital assets on distributed quasi turing complete machines can be held solely by smart-contract code and spent only if its preprogrammed within this code.
 The Melon protocol is a set of rules for how digital assets can be spent once held in a Melon smart-contract, or a Melon investment fund.
-It's meant to protect the investor and fund manager from malevolent behaviour of each other.
+It's meant to protect the investor and fund manager from malevolent behaviour of each other even when both parites remain private.

 Melon is for investment funds what Bitcoin is for accounting, a set of rules, enforced by blockchain technology, legitimized by the consent of its participants.